altaurog/pgcopy/README.rst

     $ pip install pgcopy

-pgcopy requires pytz_ and the psycopg2_ db adapter. nose_ is required to run the tests.
+pgcopy requires pytz_ and the psycopg2_ db adapter. pytest_ is required to run the tests.

 Use
 ---------